Texas Truck Accident Lawyer

 If you were hurt in a trucking accident, Zinda Law Group can help.
 Our 18-wheeler injury lawyers have a wealth of experience when it comes to trucking accidents, and we strive to provide our Texas clients with the best representation possible.

 Don’t make the mistake of waiting to contact a Texas truck injury attorney.
 Information important to your case can be forgotten or lost if you wait too long.
+To learn more about how Zinda Law Group responds to a truck accident to ensure no evidence is lost, view our article about the Trucking Rapid Response Team.

 In addition, the insurance company for the truck driver will likely call you soon to get a statement.
 Their interests lie with the trucking company, not with you.